 Vehicular Access and Road Layout - The primary access to the site should be taken off the roundabout on Blackbyres Road.

 There is also the opportunity to take vehicular access from the existing access point on Blackbyres Road and to form a new access from the residential area to the southern edge of the site at Victoria Road.
 The design of the internal road layout and streets should comply with "Designing Places" and "Designing Streets".

 Road Network - The cumulative impact on the wider road network of the Barrhead North SDO has to be considered.
-A new roundabout is being constructed by the Council at the junction of Blackbyres Road / Glasgow Road that has capacity to manage the developments proposed in the Barrhead North SDO.
-Consideration must be given to the road network to the west of the site at the earliest stage.
-In particular, assessment of the possible need for junction improvements at Blackbyres Road / Grahamston Road must be discussed with the Council's Roads Service to inform the master plan / SPG.
+A new roundabout has been constructed by the Council at the junction of Blackbyres Road / Glasgow Road that has capacity to manage the developments proposed in the Barrhead North SDO.